WE SHALL WORSHIP THE LOTUS FEET OF,

 Parvathi Devi and Lord Vinayaga

-Parvathi Devi is not just the mother of Lord Ganesh and Lord Muruga (Skanda) but also the mother of the all living beings of this world.
-Lord Ganesh has immense love as well as affection to his mother.
-There is a story that informs us how did Lord Ganesh realised, when he was little, that she is actually the mother of all.
+Parvathi Devi is not just the mother of Lord Ganesh and Lord Muruga (Skanda) but also the mother of all living beings of this world.
+Lord Ganesh has immense love as well as affection for his mother.
+There is a story that informs us how did Lord Ganesh realized when he was little, that she is actually the mother of all.

 This disturbed him and he asked ‘Who did this to you, mother?’.